 In the following, read 'LTC' for 'MTC' if 'Linear Time Code' has been selected.

 MTC Start Time: Note that the "MTC Start Time" is actually 4 fields and you can tab between them as required.
 The default time is 00:00:00:00, so if you just need to set the 'hours' component then the first of these fields is the only one you need to change.

-Pre-Roll Time: The delay after sending a Full-Frame message before sending Quarter-Frame messages.
-Leave blank if no pre-roll time required.
+Pre-Roll Time: For MTC, the Pre-Roll Time is the delay after sending a Full-Frame message before sending Quarter-Frame messages.
+For LTC, the Pre-Roll Time is deducted from the LTC Start Time for the first timecode sent.
+So if the above example was for LTC then the first timecode sent would be 02:59:56:00.
+Leave the field blank if no pre-roll time required.
 SCS remembers your last setting and uses it as the default Pre-Roll Time for new MTC cues.